JakobTischler/VSCode-FS-AI-Tools/README.md

 <br>

 ### Rebase AC#s
 Sets up a new AC# sequence for the selected aircraft, based on a large and a small step size.
-Sequential AC#s with the same number will get identical numbers, sequential AC#s with different numbers will get numbers with an increased small step, separations by an empty line will start a new "group" based on the large step size.
+Sequential AC#s with the same number will get identical numbers, sequential AC#s with different numbers will get numbers with an increased small step, separations by a configurable number of empty lines will start a new "group" based on the large step size.

-Works both with Aircraft.txt and Flightplans.txt files.
+* Works both with Aircraft.txt and Flightplans.txt files.
+* Number of empty lines for new groups: `fs-ai-tools.rebaseAircraftNumbers.groupSeparationAircraftTxt` and `fs-ai-tools.rebaseAircraftNumbers.groupSeparationFlightplansTxt`

 #### Example
 * **Old**: